 Edit works on:

-Important!
+Info!
 Any edit can be undone using Ctrl+Z or the Undo button in the Quick Access Toolbar.

 Moving existing vertices can be done in 3 different ways.